Looking back: Supplier segmentation lessons from COVID

-As companies have dealt with COVID-19's effects, businesses have increased their focus on supply chain management and suppliers in particular.
-The events of the past year have underscored the importance of understanding each supplier's value to an organization.
+In the years since COVID disrupted global supply chains, organizations have increased their focus on supply chain management and supplier relationships, in particular.
+Those disruptions underscored the importance of understanding each supplier's value to the organization.

 It's impossible for a company to put the same level of energy into each supplier relationship.
-Organizations must segment suppliers so they can invest resources where it matters most.
+Organizations must segment suppliers so they can invest resources where they matter most.

 What is supplier segmentation?

-Supplier segmentation, a critical component of supplier relationship management, is the process by which organizations group their suppliers into categories based on a number of factors.
+Supplier segmentation, a critical component of supplier relationship management (SRM), is the process by which organizations group their suppliers into categories based on various factors.

-Understanding a company's vendors and their importance to the organization are crucial early steps in the supplier relationship management process, said David Saunders, senior consultant at Ultra Consultants, a firm that serves the manufacturing and distribution industries.
+Understanding a company's vendors and their importance to the organization are crucial early steps in the SCM process, said David Saunders, senior consultant at Ultra Consultants, a firm that serves the manufacturing and distribution industries.
 Supplier segmentation is a way of accomplishing this.

 Companies have a variety of tools they can use to segment their suppliers.